 On March 5, 2019, following months of careful analysis, Pitt Meadows City Council decided to rebuild the fire hall on the existing site.
 A variety of factors were considered in selecting this site including: emergency response times, access, neighbourhood impacts, building costs and site size.

-The new building will replace the existing fire hall which opened in 1983 and no longer meets the needs of PMFRS.
-The new facility would be larger and address a number of safety and operational hazards for crews such as the provision for a separate area to wash and dry contaminated gear.
-Currently, responding members must dress in their turn-out gear in the apparatus bay among moving vehicles and exhaust fumes which poses a high-risk to crew safety.
+The new building will replace the old fire hall, which opened in 1983 and was no longer meeting the needs of fire department.
+The new facility will be larger and address a number of safety and operational hazards for first responders.

 The City has set aside funds in reserves for the facility replacement.
 The final budget will be determined following a preliminary design, cost estimate and project scope review.
 The new building will be designed to meet current B.C.
 Building Codes and be seismically sound.
 It will also incorporate the City’s new Emergency Operations Centre.